-Similarly, drug manufacturers mentioned in the article (either in combination with the trade name or alone) are indexed in a separate drug manufacturers field.
+Similarly, drug manufacturers mentioned in the article in relation to the drug index terms (either in combination with the trade name or alone) are indexed in a separate drug manufacturers field.
 Designations of legal entities (e.g. Co., Comp., GmbH, Inc.) as part of the manufacturer name are omitted.